-I’ve been meaning to write a post on the impact poor quality strength training equipment can have on your results for some time.
-An experience last week brought it to the forefront of my mind.
+I’ve been meaning to write a post on this subject for some time.
+An experience last week motivated me to get typing.

-The incident involved a client of mine who’d been doing well with his training / rehab from a running injury.
+The incident involved a client who’d been doing well with his rehab from a running injury.
 He had however noticed a secondary issue on increasing his mileage.
 Namely a tender hamstring.

-He was following a programme I had set him in a well known gym / medical facility here in London.
+He was following a programme I’d set him in a well known gym / medical facility here in London.
 I could tell from his lack of progress on this issue that something wasn’t right.
 I offered to join him at his gym to go through some key exercises.

 Within 5 minutes of entering the facility it was clear what the problem was.
 The equipment.

 It astounds me that premium gyms, particularly those with medical facilities, spend vast amounts of money on everything but the quality of their equipment.

 Equally astonishing is that some manufacturers seem to have little comprehension of either biomechanics or muscular system function.
 It’s rather like a car manufacturer making a car that neither stops or goes around corners.

 The particular piece of equipment in this case was a seated leg curl.

 Every muscle in the body has a position where it is stronger and weaker.
 This is due to both mechanics and neurological input.
 The strength curve of a muscle typically follows a bell shaped curve.

 The muscle is weaker at either end of its operating range and stronger in the middle.
 Arthur Jones of Nautilus fame was the first person to build strength training machines to reflect this.
 That was in the 1970s.